bsacharski/rust-conventional-commits/README.md

 ## TODO

-1. Commit message linter - a tool to validate commit message against [conventional commits][0] spec.
-2. Changelog generator - a tool that will go through commit history and generate a changelog based on commit messages.
+1. Changelog generator - a tool that will go through commit history and generate a changelog based on commit messages.
-3. Write a documentation.
+2. Write a documentation.

 [0]: https://www.conventionalcommits.org/en/v1.0.0/